Arjun9747/Devops-Docs/k8s/Workflow.md

 # Replica-statefulset

 Deploy one replica pod
+connect to master for replication
+args: ["--replicaof", "redis-0.redis.default.svc.cluster.local", "6379"]
-connect to master for replication use sa, cm, secret and storage
+By specifying these args, the Redis container will start in replica mode, replicating data from the master instance at redis-0.redis.default.svc.cluster.local:6379 use sa, cm, secret and storage

 # Volumes